 Whisk together until smooth then refrigerate the batter for at least 1 hour.

 While the batter is chilling, make the cream cheese filling by combining 2 8-ounce packages softened cream cheese, 1/2 cup sugar, and 2 teaspoons vanilla.

 Heat either a nonstick pan or a heavy-bottomed stainless steel pan (see differences explained below).

 Cook crepe for 1-minute.

 Flip and cook for 30-45-seconds longer.
-My favorite spatula for just about everything! 🙂
+This is my favorite spatula I use for just about everything! 🙂

 Cool on a cooling rack.
 (Here is what both sides of the crepes look like after cooking.)

 Spread cream cheese mixture on a crepe; add sliced peaches, brown sugar and butter.
 I spread the cream cheese just down the center but it is better to spread over the entire crepe.

 Fold over and place in a baking dish.

 Bake until warmed through and the brown sugar is melted.
 Serve with a sprinkling of confectioners sugar and whipped cream.